About MRH Early Childhood Center

 School as Studio

 The MRH Early Childhood Center is a place for your children to discover a world of possibilities.
-It is the home to the Parents As Teachers program, preschool, kindergarten, and first grade for the district.
+It is the home to the Parents As Teachers program, preschool, kindergarten, and first and second grades for the district.
 Teaching and learning at the ECC incorporates the metaphor of “School as Studio” throughout the preK through 1st grade experience.

 At the Early Childhood Center, the student is recognized as a unique and capable citizen.
 They are seen as a dreamer and a collector of ideas that takes joy in creatively representing, interpreting and expressing his or her thinking by using various media.
 Student-generated work may result in performances (drama, dialogue, performance tasks, etc.), products, and artifacts (photos, pictures, constructed objects, journal entries–student’s sharing their work with other students, and self-reflection).